mariusjagminas/Daylight/README.md

 ## Acknowledgements

-Thanks [klemenjarc](https://github.com/klemenjarc) for the feature suggestion.
+Thanks to [klemenjarc](https://github.com/klemenjarc) for the feature suggestion.
 The feature has been implemented in the project.
-In addition, I created a basic API endpoint for anyone who wants to use it:
+In addition, I've created a basic API endpoint for anyone who wants to use it:
 [same-length-of-the-day-api](https://github.com/mariusjagminas/same-length-of-the-day-api)